surniaulula/wpsso/readme.txt

 	* None
 * *Improvements*
 	* Updated the SucomNotice class CSS to increase visibility of notifications in the toolbar.
-	* Updated the metabox tab CSS to better define activive / non-active tabs.
+	* Updated the metabox tab CSS to better define active / non-active tabs.
 * *Bugfixes*
 	* None
 * *Developer Notes*